-Drafts is a note-taking app that supports highly customizable actions.
-It offers a convenient way to capture text, whether it’s an idea that pops into your head or a book recommendation that comes up in conversation.
+Drafts is a note-taking app that supports highly customizable actions (iOS).
+It provides a convenient way to capture text, whether it’s an idea that pops into your head or a book recommendation that comes up in conversation.
 The focus is on recording the information, without concern for where this information will ultimately reside.

 Drafts is also a great app to use when writing in TaskPaper.
 In a nutshell, TaskPaper is a text-based way of defining projects and actions.
 Drafts provides syntax formatting to make this text easier to read.
 And when TaskPaper text is sent from Drafts to OmniFocus, OmniFocus creates projects and actions, applying the appropriate settings for things like due dates, defer dates and flags.